Understanding the New Medicare Tax

 tax cuts are allowed to expire, then the marginal rates for upper income individuals will increase, particularly for capital gains income.

-Written by: Jennifer Hughes
+Author: Jennifer Hughes